Bat Surveys

 The type of survey you require will depend on the type of development.
 We have one set of surveys that cover buildings, structures and underground sites, and another for trees.
 We can advise on this to ensure that we undertake the correct survey to meet your planning obligations.

-Stage 1 Roost Assessment
+Preliminary Roost Assessment (PRA)

-A stage 1 survey will involve an initial assessment of the site to look for potential to support bat roosts.
+A PRA will involve an initial assessment of the site to look for potential to support bat roosts.
 It can be carried out at any time of the year.
 Bats commonly roost in buildings and trees so any buildings or trees that may be impacted by works are assessed internally and externally for evidence of bats and potential roosting features If it involves inspecting trees, the best time is December to March when leaves are absent.

-Stage 2 Emergence/Re-entry
+Emergence/Re-entry